freeradical13/freeradical13.github.io/index.md

 Neurons (or nerve cells) is the basic unit of the mammalian nervous system.
 The central nervous system includes the brain and spinal cord.

 ##### Humans

+About 2% of the human genome encodes for proteins.

 Most human enzymes act optimally at a temperature of 37 °C / 98.6 °F.